jcpmmx/MixmaxSC/README.md

 ### TODOs (or nice-to-have)
 - [ ] Add test cases
+- [ ] Add more docstrings
 - [ ] Use serilizers to manage data input/output
+- [ ] Once we have serializers, add API docs
 - [ ] Build a Node.js version of this command

 ---